alice17/wohnung-notifier-bot/README.md

     Make sure your `settings.json` is complete before running.
     ```bash
     podman run -d --name wohnung-bot \
-      -v ./known_listings_by_url.json:/app/known_listings_by_url.json:z \
+      -v ./listings.db:/app/listings.db:z \
       -v ./settings.json:/app/settings.json:z \
       wohnung-scraper
     ```
     -   `-d`: Run in detached mode (in the background).
-    -   The first `-v` mounts the known listings file into the container so it persists across restarts.
+    -   The first `-v` mounts the database file into the container so it persists across restarts.
     -   The second `-v` mounts your `settings.json` file (required - the container expects this file to be mounted as a volume).

     **Note:** `settings.json` must be mounted as a volume and is not included in the container image.
 This allows you to update your configuration without rebuilding the image.